tlswg/tls13-spec/draft-ietf-tls-tls13.md

   algorithms found in prior versions of TLS.

-- If the certificate_extensions list in the certificate request message was non-empty, the end-entity certificate MUST contain all of the specified extension OIDs that the client recognizes.
-For each extension OID recognized by the client, all of the specified values MUST be present in the client certificate.
-However, the client MUST ignore and skip any unrecognized certificate extension OIDs.
+- If the certificate_extensions list in the certificate request message was non-empty, the end-entity certificate MUST match the extension OIDs recognized by the client, as described in {{certificate-request}}.

 Note that, as with the server certificate, there are certificates that use algorithms/algorithm combinations that cannot be currently used with TLS.